 As Gabriel noted, “Getting people to watch more video isn’t as simple as creating more video.”
 The opportunity to grow lead generation by increasing video hours watched was there, but the team needed to figure out how to harness it.
 For Gabriel, that came down to two key things:

-- Taking advantage of the data they could access by connecting Wistia, Google Analytics, and HubSpot
+- Taking advantage of the data they could access by connecting Wistia, Google Analytics, and HubSpot to their video marketing dashboard.

 First, the team dug even deeper into the science and data behind their video success.
 They looked at the types of video and their differing effect on lead generation.
 They looked at how videos of varying lengths drove leads.
 They connected Wistia with HubSpot to get a deeper understanding of the why behind what they’d uncovered.